 Whole-Person Impairment vs Disability

 Impairment is a specific medical term, whereas disability is a generic, non-medical term.
-Impairment means a person’s limb or organ is abnormal in function or structure, including psychological impairment.
+Impairment means a person’s limb or organ is abnormal in range of movement, function or structure, including psychological impairment.

 The Whole-Person Impairment Payout

 A whole-person impairment payout is a lump sum compensation awarded when someone injured at work has difficulty physically or mentally performing their usual job or daily activities.
 The payout includes any weekly benefit payments you may receive and any hospital or medical expenses concerning your work injury.
-If your work injuries have resulted in an inability to do your shopping, use the toilet, shower or bathe, for instance, and you need some help, you may be eligible.
+If your work injuries have resulted in an inability to perform daily tasks such as do your shopping, use the toilet, shower or bathe, for instance, and you need some help, you may be eligible for this compensation.

-The whole-person impairment threshold is one per cent for physical injuries but is 15 per cent for psychological injuries if you are an emergency worker.
+The whole-person impairment threshold is 1 per cent for physical injuries but is 15 per cent for psychological injuries if you are an emergency worker.
 Once you’ve received a whole-person impairment payout under s66 of the Workers Compensation Act 1987 (NSW), any weekly benefits will continue, provided you still qualify for them.
+Types of workers that fall under “Emergency Workers” are police officers, paramedics and firefighters.
+Volunteers firefighting and surf life saving also fall under this legislation.

 Why You Should Make a WPI Claim

-However, after you have been assessed and your impairment level is determined, your entitlements will be extended according to the following table:
+However, after you have been assessed and your impairment level is determined, your entitlements will be extended according to the following whole-person impairment table:

 Your level of whole person impairment (%) | Entitlement period |